 - Interest, which can be up to 15-20% equivalent annual rate (EAR)

 - A daily (50p-£3 a day), weekly or monthly fee

 Check the fees

-It is important to ask the bank to explain all the costs of an overdraft and to read your bank’s terms and conditions for overdrafts as many have complicated rules about how much they charge and it’s important to be clear about the costs of going overdrawn and of exceeding your authorised overdraft limit.
+It is important to ask the bank to explain all the costs of an overdraft and to read your bank’s terms and conditions for overdrafts.
+Many have complicated rules about how much they charge, so it’s important to be clear about the costs of going overdrawn.

 There are a few banks that advertise ‘interest-free overdrafts’ but these generally only apply to the first £100 of the overdraft or to overdrafts on student accounts.

 Exceeding your authorised overdraft limit, or going into the red when the bank has not agreed an overdraft limit, is known as an unauthorised overdraft (or an unplanned overdraft).

 This can be very costly and should be avoided at all costs.

 Unauthorised overdrafts come with lots of different fees.